CMEONE/FRCBot/README.md

    Do not share your token with anyone.
 If someone obtains your bot user token, they gain full control of your bot.
 Be careful!
    ![Token](static/tokens.png)

+4. (Optional) Name your bot user and add a profile photo through the same interface as the above image!
+For reference, the name of the bot in the official hosted instance is `FRC Bot`, and the profile photo from the official hosted instance can be found [here](static/logo.png).

-4. Within your bot user settings, make sure all "intents" settings are enabled.
+5. Within your bot user settings, make sure all "intents" settings are enabled.
    ![Enabling intents](static/intents.png)

 ### Get TBA API Key